5 Primitive Cooking Methods

 As you delve into Prepping, you’ll find yourself building your Prepper’s pantry, packing your Bug Out Bag, gathering useful supplies, and learning new skills.
 But are you truly prepared to cook out in the wild?

-Experienced campers know that pots and pans are an integral part of their camp setup, but it’s best to be prepared if you find yourself without them, and you can only get so far on raw foods and over a fire.
+Experienced campers know that pots and pans are an integral part of their camp setup, but it’s best to be prepared if you find yourself without them, and you can only get so far on raw foods and skewers over a fire.

-Our ancestors found several ways to successfully cook their without modern technology.
+Our ancestors found several ways to successfully cook their food without modern technology.
 In fact, cooking contributed heavily to the advancement of humans as a species.

 Learning some of these early cooking methods could come in handy one day (although now is a good time to add pots and pans to your Prepping supplies).
 You may also want to learn some simple pottery, as being able to create your own clay pots can prove to be invaluable.